-Disclaimer: This page contains links to Amazon’s book shop.
+Disclaimer: This page contains one or more links to Amazon.

 Data visualization and the (in)effective communication of information are salient topics on this blog.
 I just love to read and write about best practices related to data visualization (or bad practices), or to explore novel types of complex graphs.
 However, I am not always online, and I am equally fond of reading about data visualization offline.